alexbiasin/my-first-rpg-python-game/README.md

 # my-first-rpg-python-game
-This is my first RPG Python console game
+This is my Alex's RPG Python console game
 <br/>
 On a command line type:<br/>
 python mfrpg.py<br/>